kohesive/elasticsearch-data-import-handler/README.md

 Where the persist setting is one of the storage levels defined [in the RDD persistence guide](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence), and the default is `MEMORY_ONLY` which might overflow memory if not enough JVM or off-heap space is permitted.

+Note that caching helps with preparatory steps that are then used later, or to speed up the two step process of running the main import queries followed by counting the number of rows that the query caused to be imported.
+But it is not required.

 ### NUMBER and DECIMAL Types Being Disallowed